A 1988 satirical novel by Michael Tolkin, The Player

 was brought to the screen in 1992 by Robert Altman

 with a screenplay also by Tolkin.
-The film version starred Tim Robbins, Peter Gallagher and a ton
+The film version starred Tim Robbins

 of stars as themselves.

 Griffin Mill is a sleazy studio executive whose job it is to decide which screenplays get produced.
 He finds his life threatened by a stalker, supposedly a screenwriter whose pitch he once rejected.
-In a confrontation with a disgruntled screenwriter he believes to be the stalker, they get into a confrontation and he accidentally kills him.
+In a confrontation with a disgruntled screenwriter he believes to be the stalker, they escalate into a fight and Griffin accidentally kills the other man.
 Naturally, this is where things go to hell for Griffin, not helped by not being certain he was the right man in the first place.